Ancient Andean Artifact | Functional Stone Axe with Patina & Provenance | Pre-Columbian Era, 200–800 CE

 Features

-- Fully ground faces, eliminating early shaping traces
+- Fully ground faces eliminating early shaping traces

-- Rounded, use-worn edge from long-term use
+- Rounded, use-worn edge from prolonged use

 - Archaeological numbering confirming provenance